 Patrice was so many things.
 Warm, loving, bitchy, domineering, funny, artistic, adventurous, pretty, deceptive, sexy, charismatic and attracted friends like a magnet.
 We lived our life until around 2005 when I became jealous, got drunk and reported her to ICE.
 I called her and told her what I had done.
 She came home from being with one of her many sex partners and was furious.
 We talked it out and made a mad dash to move before the feds got there.
 Funny, looking back, they never showed up.

 We and her friend Mel managed to get a place in San Francisco.
 It was the whole top of a building with three bedrooms.
 Eventually, Dee moved in and we had other girl friends stay there for extended periods of time as well.
 Everything there was going good for five years, then the owner lost it to foreclosure.
-It changed ownership hand a couple of times until a Church bought it and hit everyone in the building with an Ellis Act Eviction.
+It changed ownership hands a couple of times until a Church bought it and hit everyone in the building with an Ellis Act Eviction.
 It’s at this point that I decided to buy a house in Oakland.

 So, everyday life went on until December of 2014 where I found myself in love with Andrea.
 I was up front with Patrice from the beginning.
 It took Andrea a number of months to come to terms with her feelings for me.
 Try as Patrice might and under the condemning pressures of her friends, I would not let Andrea go.
 I was very much in love with her.
 It was the holy grail of fire and passion, but I loved Patrice too.

 At one point Patrice recommended that I spend one week with Andrea and the next at home going back and forth.
 This worked for awhile until I ran out of money.
 Andrea and I suffered over those years but refused to let go of our love for each other.